Russian plane in deadly fire found few customers worldwide

 The SSJ100, or Superjet 100, is a short- to medium-haul narrow body jet with two engines that can be configured to carry up to 103 people.

-At that size, it’s intended to substitute for larger planes such as the Boeing 737 or Airbus 321 on shorter and less travelled routes and during slower travel seasons.
+At that size, it’s intended for shorter and less travelled routes and as a substitute for larger planes to save costs during slower travel seasons.
 Regional aircraft are an important part of Russia’s transportation system, given the country’s enormous distances and many remote towns.
-The Superjet supersedes older, Soviet-built planes such as the Yak-40 and Tu-134 airliners.
+The Superjet succeeds older, Soviet-built planes such as the Tu-134 airliner.

 The plane is built at the Sukhoi Civil Aircraft Company’s plant in Komsomolsk-on-Amur in Russia’s distant Far East region.
 Although the design is Russian, the company says it uses the latest Western technology as well.
 The engines are made by PowerJet, a joint venture between France’s Safran Aircraft Engines and Russia’s Saturn.

 The plane first flew in 2008 and entered commercial service in 2011.
-It is certified by the European Union Safety Agency, it is mainly used in Russia and has not made much headway against international competitors not just from Boeing and Airbus but also from Brazil’s Embraer.
+It is certified by the European Union Safety Agency but is mainly used in Russia and has not made much headway against international competitors, not just from Boeing and Airbus but also from Brazil’s Embraer.

+Aeroflot is the biggest client with 50 of the planes.
+Mexico’s Interjet said Sunday it operated five of the planes “under the highest safety standards.”

 THE COMPANY